 1. Kapalbhati Pranayama

-Pranayama is a breathing exercise that is known for boosting the liver health of those who suffer from liver cirrhosis, jaundice, hepatitis and other diseases.
+Pranayama is a breathing exercise that is known for boosting the liver health of those who suffer from liver cirrhosis, jaundice, hepatitisi XInflammation of the liver due to viral infection or injury that causes symptoms like fatigue and loss of appetite. and other diseases.
 Kapalbhati Pranayama, also known as the Yoga Skull Shining Breathing Exercise, is a yoga exercise that aids in liver stimulation and treats a variety of liver problems effectively (1).
 It also helps in the functionality of the spleen.

 - This exercise works best when you sit cross-legged on an even surface.